McDo/LightFlowPytorch/README.md

 * **div flow: 20.**
 * lr: 0.001 for 1st 58 epochs, **5e-4** for 2nd 116 epochs and divided by 2 for ever 58 epochs.

-Starting from the model above at epoch 58, I change the learning rate to 5e-4 instead of 0.01, the final EPE gets much better (~3.45) but still cannot match the result from the paper.
-Suggesions on some other lr policies or loss functions are appreciated.
+Starting from the model above at epoch 58, change the learning rate to 5e-4 instead of 0.01, the final EPE gets much better (~3.45) but still cannot match the result from the paper.
+Suggetions on some other lr policies or loss functions are appreciated.

 <img alt="loss" src="./github/05-07-14/loss.png" width="350"/><br />
 <img alt="mean epe" src="./github/05-07-14/mean_epe.png" width="350"/>